 Research has shown over and over that people who set goals are typically the most successful.
-These people accomplish more than their non goal setting counterparts, and they tend to report to be more happy.
+These people accomplish more than their non goal setting counterparts, and they tend to report being happier.
 If this is the case, you think everyone would be jumping over themselves to set goals for their lives.
 The problem is, few people set goals and even fewer keep them.
 Only 8% of people who set new year’s resolutions actually keep them.

 Write Down Your Goals

 Before we can begin talking about specific goal setting techniques, you need to understand that a goal that is not written down, is not a goal.
 You need to write down your goals, and you need to refer back to them often.
 You should habitually be looking at your goals wherever you put them.
 Maybe you tape them to your instrument case, or on the wall behind your piano.

 Maybe you even just have an app for them on your phone.
 It doesn’t really matter as long as you make a habit of looking at them daily.
 Before reading any further, get a piece of paper, download an app, or open up Word and let’s get started on writing some goals.

 Understanding the different timelines for goals is the first step in setting them.
 Long term goals are goals for things you hope to achieve far into the future.
 Where do you want to be in 10 or maybe even 20 years?
 Do you want a certain job or maybe you want to play at a certain venue?